D-XIII/ctf/README.md

-# CTF - DX-III
+# CTF - D-XIII

-Challenge created for the Pole Sup Delasalle by D-XIII
+Challenge created for Pole Sup Delasalle by D-XIII

 ## Prerequisites
 You will need those tools installed on the host machine:
-- nodesjs + yarn
 - docker + docker-compose

 ## Start the challenge